An endline bilinear restriction estimate for paraboloids: End of the proof

 Thus, by using the \eqref{eq:crit} condition

 Plugging this back we are done.

 During this process when using Galilean transform, the phase function is somehow distorted, however, this obstacle can be overcome by using the same argument as done for the proof of Lemma \ref{lem:wp-d}, so that the error term of the phase function can be handled using the standard trick in \cite{TV-1,TV-2}, by using Taylor expansions switching to the discretized version, applying the inductive argument based on $A^\lambda(R)$ and then summing over the absolutely convergent series.
-This is a tedious but very standard procedure, we refer to \cite[Section 5]{TV-2}.
+This is a tedious but very standard procedure, we refer to \cite[Section 5]{TV-2}, or Appendex \ref{sec:ext-en} for an outline of the argument.
+It is because of this term $\|III\|_{Z(Q^\lambda_R)}$ that we need the condition $R\le \lambda$.